liferlisiqi/Traffic-Sign-Classifier/README.md

 - 2 Mini-batch gradient descent
 Mini-batch gradient descent is the combine of batch gradient descent and stochastic gradient descent, it is based on the statistics to estimate the average of gradient of all the training data by a batch of selected samples.
 - 3 Dropout
 Dropout is a regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
 It is proposed in the paper [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](http://219.216.82.193/cache/2/03/jmlr.org/9b2dcdb089f9b8f19cea175c9d6b5150/srivastava14a.pdf).
 It is usually after fully connected layers.
+Awkwardly, there is a very small problem that LeNet will not overfitting to trainging set sometimes.
+Thus the dropout will not play a big role or even make the model worse for simple like LeNet.
+And the training set error maybe be higher than validation set error while training.

 My LeNet consists of the following layers: